CallumJackson90/bank-class-programming/README.md

 * A second subclass, 'InvestmentAccount', inheriting from 'CurrentAccount' to utilise the withdrawal functionality as well as adding:
-  * A method to simulate investing the entirety of an account 'balance' into Low, Medium, and High risk ventures.
+  * A method to simulate investing the entirety of an account 'balance' into Low, Medium, and High-risk ventures.
-    * Low risk ventures result in a change within +/-4% of the initial balance.
+    * Low-risk ventures result in a change within +/-4% of the initial balance.
-    * Medium risk ventures result a change within +/-8% of the initial balance.
+    * Medium risk ventures result in a change within +/-8% of the initial balance.
-    * High risk ventures result a change within +/-15% of the initial balance.
+    * High-risk ventures result in a change within +/-15% of the initial balance.

 * In the main program, an interface is provided to the user, allowing them to access these functions, as well as: